 Pre-treating fruits and vegetables for storage, regardless of method used is an important step in preserving the produce.
 It helps the food product keep its natural colour, and kills off enzymes that can cause food spoilage.

 Although there are many products on the market for preparing food for drying, none of them are more effective than the natural products found in most kitchen cabinets and refrigerators.
 Natural pre-treatments are readily available and can be used for other purposes in the kitchen.

-Dipping or briefly soaking produce in a salt-water solution consisting of 4 to 6 Tablespoons of non-iodized salt to one gallon of water will prevent dis-colourization of most food products.
-Use only salt that has not iodized, as the additive will often react with the natural acids in the produce to effect the colour of the finished product.
+Dipping or briefly soaking produce in a salt-water solution consisting of 4 to 6 Tablespoons of non-iodized salt to one gallon of water will prevent dis-colorization of most food products.
+Use only non-iodized salt as the additive will often react with the natural acids in the produce to effect the color of the finished product.
 The produce should never be soaked for more than 20 minutes in this solution, as it will effect the vitamin and mineral content of the produce.
 This is not an ideal solution for people with low salt tolerances, but, is readily available to most home canners.
 Home canning salt is suggested because no chemicals have been added to keep it from caking when exposed to moisture, but any salt with no additives will suffice.

 This solution is effective for preventing the discolouring of produce being prepared for home drying.
 The food products should be soaked in this solution for 10 minutes or less.
 Again, adding salt to the food products is an effective method for preventing the discolourization due to oxidation (exposure to the air) of many foods, but, if you or anyone in your household are on a low-sodium diet, perhaps another solution would be a better choice.

 1 cup of lemon juice per gallon of water